zydou/arti/doc/testing/HowToBreak.md

 you connect to the network.
 As a workaround, bootstrap in a separate `arti-testing` call, then connect with TCP failures enabled.)

-Here's an an example of failing during bootstrapping.
+Here's an example of failing during bootstrapping.
 (Clear your cache first.)

 `arti-testing bootstrap -c ${ARTI_CONF} --timeout 30 --tcp-failure error`